-Pastors are, in my judgment, amazing people.
+There are 12 things a church pastor cannot do—even though pastors are, in my judgment, amazing people.
 They faithfully serve Sunday after Sunday, often with no desire for recognition or fame.
-In faith, they can do a lot—but here are several things they can’t do:
+In faith, they can do a lot—but here are several things pastors cannot do.

 - Read minds.
 Everybody knows that, but many church members hold pastors accountable for unstated expectations.